t-d-k/LibreCrypt/docs/impact_of_kernel_driver_signing.md

 The rest of this document is for information only, and for manual installation.

 ##		Additional Information for x64 Windows Vista and later
-This section applies to DoxBox when run under the 64 bit (x64) version of Windows Vista, Windows 7 or later.
+This section applies to LibreCrypt when run under the 64 bit (x64) version of Windows Vista, Windows 7 or later.
 This section does not apply to 64 bit PCs running a 32 bit version of Windows.
 In order to protect its revenue streams generated by DRM protected content, Microsoft saw fit to require all drivers running under the 64 bit (x64) version of Windows Vista and Windows 7 and 8 be digitally signed by Microsoft's root certificate.

 Understandably, this presents a major problem for the overwhelming majority of free software projects which make use of kernel mode drivers which, for obvious reasons, don't such a have a digital certificate (read: haven't paid Microsoft, or one of their resellers, for such a certificate) to sign their drivers with.

-For the same reason, DoxBox's drivers are not currently signed with a Microsoft certificate.
+For the same reason, LibreCrypt's drivers are not currently signed with a Microsoft certificate.

 Fortunately, there are a number of methods of loading unsigned drivers under Windows x64, without having to pay for a digital certificate, and these are summarised below.

-As a consequence, it is possible to use DoxBox under Windows x64 by using the methods shown as be successful below.
+As a consequence, it is possible to use LibreCrypt under Windows x64 by using the methods shown as be successful below.

 A more long term solution (Microsoft signing) is being investigated.

 ## Summary of Different Methods
-Below is a table summarising the different methods of configuring Windows Vista x64/Windows 7 x64 to allow it to run DoxBox.
+Below is a table summarising the different methods of configuring Windows Vista x64/Windows 7 x64 to allow it to run LibreCrypt.
 For most users, Method 3: TESTSIGNING ON is recommended
 <TABLE>
 <THEAD><TR><TH>Method</TH><TH>																Results</TH> <TH>"Test Mode"on wallpaper</TH> <TH>Junk messages shown on manual start</TH> <TH>	Recommended?</TH> </TR> </THEAD>